Cellular senescence: Stress response and DNA damage

+Cell growth and size

+Cell growth plays a crucial role in cell proliferation, regulating cellular homeostasis and cell cycle progression through dynamic changes in cell size.
+And like DNA damage, it can promote senescence by triggering a prolonged cell cycle arrest.
+While a typical increase in cell size controls for concentrations of cell cycle activators, an excess of growth can drive a permanent halt on cell proliferation as a result of various mechanistic interactions with cell-cycle signaling pathways and thresholds present.

+As the cell increases in size without sufficient proliferation, cellular homeostasis becomes more and more difficult to achieve; the cell experiences cytoplasmic dilution and succumbs to a permanent cell cycle arrest.
+More particularly, the osmotic stress caused by this overgrowth is linked to an accumulation of p21 during G0/G1 arrest, consequently preventing re-entry into S phase.
+Additionally, the persistent growth of the cell during this arrest, as driven by mTOR signaling, causes phenotypes characteristic of senescent cells such as cellular hypertrophy, SASP and lysosomal hyperfunctions.
+The enlarged cells that are able to re-enter the cell cycle are prone to DNA damage and experience abnormalities in signaling for repair (NHEJ pathway), eventually leading to a replication failure and a permanent cell-cycle exit.

+Overall, a consistent correlation between larger cell size and senescence has been established.
+Understanding this mechanistic relationship is useful for addressing different treatment sensitivities in clinical contexts.
+For tumors presenting growth signal mutations, cell cycle inhibitors (CDK4/6 and CDK7 inhibitors) hold potential to be a more useful therapeutic, given this cell-size dependency of cellular senescence.

 Role of telomeres

 Telomeres are DNA tandem repeats at the end of chromosomes that shorten during each cycle of cell division.
 Recently, the role of telomeres in cellular senescence has aroused general interest, especially with a view to the possible genetically adverse effects of cloning.
 The successive shortening of the chromosomal telomeres with each cell cycle is also believed to limit the number of divisions of the cell, contributing to aging.
 After sufficient shortening, proteins responsible for maintaining telomere structure, such as TRF2, are displaced, resulting in the telomere being recognized as a site of a double-strand break.
 This induces replicative senescence.
-Theoretically, it is possible upon the discovery of the exact mechanism of biological immortality to genetically engineer cells with the same capability.
+Theoretically, it is possible, upon the discovery of the exact mechanism of biological immortality, to genetically engineer cells with the same capability.
 The length of the telomere strand has senescent effects; telomere shortening activates extensive alterations in alternative RNA splicing that produce senescent toxins such as progerin, which degrades tissue and makes it more prone to failure.